Why General Arts & Science?

 How do I pick my elective courses?

-General Arts and Science offers a wide variety of electives in areas including Business, Music, Mathematics, Literature, and Sciences.
+General Arts and Science offers a wide variety of electives in areas including Business, Social Sciences, Mathematics, Literature, and Sciences.
 You may take more than one course from any subject area.
 Your choices depend on your interests, abilities, previous academic preparation, future goals, and willingness to work hard.

 Where and when do I get my timetable?